Human remains found in Cedar River identified as missing Cedar Rapids employee - NewsBreak

 Legislators look ahead to opening of new session at Iowa Statehouse.
 Lawmakers head to the state capitol to begin the 90th Iowa General Assembly.
 KCRG-TV9's Mollie Swayne spoke to a few ahead of the opening gavel.
 Updated: 6 hours ago.
 Monday marks the first day of the 90th Iowa General...

+Jury selection underway for trial for Cedar Rapids man accused of murdering his family.
+Jury selection is underway now for the trial of a Cedar Rapids man accused of murdering his family.
+Deere lifts repair limitations allowing farmers to repair own tractors.
+Updated: 10 hours ago.
+John Deere is allowing...

-Two Killed, Several Injured in 15-Vehicle Accident on I-80 in Iowa City
+2 Dead, Several Injured After 15-Vehicle Crash On I-80 Near Iowa City

-An accident on I-80 in Johnson County early this morning, has left two people dead and a number of others injured.
-According to Trooper Bob Conrad of the Iowa State Patrol a crash happened on I-80, near mile marker 246, Sunday at approximately 5:40 a.m.
-There were 15 vehicles involved in the incident, six passenger-type vehicles and nine semis.
+(Iowa City, IA) — Two people are dead and several others injured after a 15-vehicle crash on I-80 near Iowa City.
+The Iowa State Patrol says nine semis and six passenger vehicles were involved in the collision just before 6 a.m. yesterday.
+They say several drivers lost control and hit one another.
+ISP continues to investigate the incident.

 15-vehicle crash in eastern Iowa results in two deaths